Woman arrested following Edinburg stabbing incidents

 At around 7:30 p.m. that same night, officers also responded to a park at 2202 W. Sprague St. after a woman allegedly tried to stab a juvenile.

-Police believe Krsk was also the suspect in the incident at the park, Lerma stated in the news release.
+Police believe Krska was also the suspect in the incident at the park, Lerma stated in the news release.

 The victims in the Stripes robbery were sent to DHR Health to be evaluated, the release added.